-A few abstracts from the soon to be released study by LeanIX, "Enterprise Architecture Insights 2019", shows that 36% of billion-dollar enterprises polled often have 1,000+ Applications in their IT portfolio while 14% of the enterprises have more than 2,000+ Applications in their IT portfolio.
+A few abstracts from the soon-to-be-released study by LeanIX, "Enterprise Architecture Insights 2019", show that 36% of billion-dollar enterprises polled often have 1,000+ Applications in their IT portfolio while 14% of the enterprises have more than 2,000+ Applications in their IT portfolio.
 If you are a CIO of one such billion-dollar enterprise, a few questions may pop up into your mind.

 - Why are we using all these Applications?

 - In which Regions are they in use?

 - Who are the Owners and Users of these Applications?

 - What sort of dependencies do these Applications share?